VenkataSriHarshaTenneti/myntra-sales-analysis/README.md

 ## 📬 Contact

-Feel free to connect or reach out for feedback!
+If you have any feedback or suggestions, feel free to connect with me on LinkedIn at www.linkedin.com/in/sri-harsha-tenneti-venkata.

 ---